What are the top characteristics of network marketing success?

 People are so used to network marketers taking a weak posture that they almost don’t know what to do when you have strong posture.

-It also positions you as somebody who doesn’t need them and positions them as somebody that may (or may not) need what you’ve got.
+It also positions you as somebody who doesn’t need them.

 11) Laser Focus & Intensity

-This intensity has to be focused activity that builds your network marketing organization.
+This intensity has to be focused on activity that builds your network marketing organization.

 How many new people are you talking each and every day?